xuy50/ecgr5106-hw4/README.md

 The predictions match the target translations exactly.

 ### 1.5 Comparison and Analysis (Problem 1)
-Before moving to Problem 2, we note that the GRU-based model without attention reached perfect token-level accuracy by Epoch 41.
+Before moving to Problem 2, the GRU-based model without attention reached perfect token-level accuracy by Epoch 41.
 Over the 100 epochs, both training and validation losses decreased steadily, and the model consistently produced correct translations.
 This indicates that on this small dataset the word-based GRU model can easily memorize the mappings.

 ---